Entity Framework 4.1 Hooks – DRYing it up with EFHooks

 21 June 2011

 One of the things I fell in love with about Rails is its automatic management of timestamps on data.
-When you create a new entity, it sets the createdat field.
-When you Update it, it sets the modifiedat timestamp.
+When you create a new entity, it sets the created_at field.
+When you Update it, it sets the modified_at timestamp.

 For a long time I’ve used NHibernate as my ORM of choice for .NET and registered listeners for the pre-insert and pre-update events in NHibernate to handle this for me.
 Now that Entity Framework 4.1 is out and becoming more useful I was interested in seeing how similar things could be done.